Carbamate: Preservatives and cosmetics

 Iodopropynyl butylcarbamate is a wood and paint preservative and used in cosmetics.

 Chemical research

-Some of the most common amine protecting groups, such as BOC, FMOC, Cbz and troc are carbamates.
+Some of the most common amine protecting groups, such as Boc, Fmoc, benzyl chloroformate and trichloroethyl chloroformate are carbamates.

 Medicine

 Ethyl carbamate

 Urethane (ethyl carbamate) was once produced commercially in the United States as a chemotherapy agent and for other medicinal purposes.
 It was found to be toxic and largely ineffective.
-It is occasionally used as a veterinary medicine.
+It is occasionally used in veterinary medicine in combination with other drugs to produce anesthesia.

-Carbamate drugs
+Carbamate derivatives

-In addition, some carbamates are used in human pharmacotherapy, for example, the acetylcholinesterase inhibitors neostigmine and rivastigmine, whose chemical structure is based on the natural alkaloid physostigmine.
-Other examples are meprobamate and its derivatives like carisoprodol, felbamate, mebutamate, phenprobamate, and tybamate, a class of anxiolytic and muscle relaxant drugs widely used in the 1960s before the rise of benzodiazepines, and still used nowadays in some cases.
-Carbachol is primarily used for various ophthalmic purposes.
+Some carbamate derivatives are used in human pharmacotherapy: